gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/common-tasks.rst

 .. note::

-    The filename (``myFirstDocument.jpg`` in the example) is not required, it could be ``null``, but setting a filename is a good praxis for human readable document identification.
+    The filename (``myFirstDocument.jpg`` in the example) is not required, it could be ``null``, but setting a filename is a good practice for human readable document identification.

 Setting the document type hint
 ------------------------------